 Then the hardest part of this recipe comes in.
 Put them in the freezer and wait at least 2 hours until they are all firm and set.
 That waiting for 2 hours is the most difficult part of this recipe… I just can’t help myself but check every 30 mins to see if they are ready, I know they are not but I just can’t wait to eat them because they are just so irresistibly delicious!

 And voila, we have our delicious and healthy vegan peanut butter cups ready to eat.
 Be very careful, they are quite addictive and I can just eat them endlessly all day long if I had the time!
-But, considering they are healthy, I guess it’s not such a bad idea to spend one day eating peanut butter cups all day long.
+But, considering they are healthy, I guess it’s not such a bad idea to spend a whole day eating peanut butter cups on a couch.
 Mmm sounds like a dreamy way to spend a Sunday.

-What kind of chocolate should I use for these vegan peanut butter cups?
+What kind of chocolate should I use for this recipe?

-I like to use vegan milk chocolate for this vegan peanut butter cup recipe because I like it sweet and milky.
+I like to use vegan milk chocolate because I like it sweet and milky.
 You can also use vegan dark chocolate too if you prefer, they will be as delicious!
 If you have vegan chocolate chips in the cupboard, they can be used as well.
 Feel free to use any of your favourite vegan chocolate in this recipe as long as they melt nice and smooth.

 Can I substitute almond butter?